fle1scha/Drug-Design-Reinforcement-Learning/README.md

 ```

 The environment will then run through its iterations, returning information on its state, the agent's action and the Reinforcement Algorithm.

+## License
+The RDKit installation document is copyright (C) 2012-2018 by Greg Landrum.